 The nightingale

-The title of the novel itself signifies the sisters who are Rossignol which means Nightingale in English.
-The name nightingale is also a code word of Isabella to signify her.
+The title of the novel itself signifies the sisters, who are named Rossignol, which means Nightingale in English.
+The name Nightingale also serves as Isabelle's code name.
 Jews were the targets of abuse.
-Women and children were deported just because they were not born in France.
-The French soldiers were the ones who initiated the move.
+Women and children were deported simply because they were not born in France, and it was the French soldiers who initiated the move.

-I would like to talk about the relationship between family members and loved ones, the and sacrifices they make for each other.
-Vianna as a mother always tried to keep her daughter safe both physically as well as emotionally, but with time she grew even for her age.
-She learns about restrictions, loss of freedom as well and death.
-As days pass we find mothers being separated from children and sent to camps.
-The loss of home being displaced in an unknown place and looking forward to freedom.
+At the heart of this novel lies the relationship between family members and loved ones, and the sacrifices they make for each other.
+Vianne, as a mother, always tried to keep her daughter safe both physically and emotionally.
+Yet with time, her daughter grew beyond her years, learning about restrictions, loss of freedom, and death.
+As days passed, mothers were separated from their children and sent to camps, losing their homes and displaced in unknown places, yet still looking forward to freedom.

-In the end lot of people died and vanished, and lots of people remained missing and lots of orphaned children.
-Isabelle came home but she was no longer the same girl but a lost and broken woman almost dying.
-She waited and waited for her lover who promised to return.
-The day her lover returns she dies in his arms with her family surrounding her.
+In the end, many people died and vanished, many remained missing, and countless children were left orphaned.
+Isabelle came home, but she was no longer the same girl she was a lost and broken woman, almost dying.
+She waited and waited for her lover, who had promised to return.
+The day he finally did, she died in his arms, surrounded by her family.

 This novel taught me the value of life and the people surrounding us.
-There is a few quotes that struck me.
+One beautiful quote among many others that struck me deeply was:

 "Some stories don't have happy endings.
 Even love stories.
 Maybe especially love stories."